pedrocaixeta/pylovo_fork/src/analysis/validation/forchheim_naming_convention.md

   * Low-voltage side of a substation
   * Junction with more than two lines
   * End node of a branch (only one connection)
-- Open switches: Netznummer, SS-Nummer, and Strangnummer appear twice.
+- Open switches: "Netznummer", "SS-Nummer", and "Strangnummer" appear twice.
 - Closed switches: cannot connect two different networks/branches (they merge them).
 - All other elements have the same three values for both ends.